VilleOlof/sculk/README.md

-# block_entity_data
+# Sculk

+> [!IMPORTANT]
+> Supported Minecraft version: `1.21`

-A Rust crate for handling block entity data in Minecraft.
+A Rust crate for handling data in Minecraft.
-This crate is mainly focused on *reading* block entity data
+This crate is mainly focused on *reading* data
 and deserialize it into Rust data structures.

 But it can also serialize back into NBT format but there may be issues and or bloated NBT data.